Best GPS Trackers for Cars in 2024

 Where is a good place to hide a tracker in a car?

-Depending on what kind of tracker it is, there is a wide number of places you can hide a GPS tracker in a car.
+Depending on what kind of tracker it is, there are a number of places you can hide a GPS tracker in a car.
 If it’s magnetic, you can hide it under the wheel opening, or under the car’s hood.
 Otherwise, you can just put it somewhere in the glove box or trunk.

 Written by: